curtisdhenley/curtisdhenley/README.md

 ## Additional Info

 - 💡 Continuous learner and collaborator
+- - Participates in biweekly Data Structures and Algorithms study sessions
 - 💻 Check out more projects and details on [my portfolio](https://curtishenley.dev/#Challenges)

 Thanks for stopping by!
 Feel free to explore my projects and don't hesitate to reach out.
 Let's code something amazing together! 🚀